bbbdragon/python-pype-lang/README.md

 * "Is Pype Turing-Complete?"

-Like.
-I. Really.
-Fucking.
-Care.
+Like I really fucking care.
 But seriously, CS shouldn't get in the way of programming.

 * "What's wrong with LISP?
 What's wrong with Clojure?
 What's wrong with Haskell?"

 Don't get me wrong, I love these languages.
-They're fricking awesome.
+They're awesome.
 But ... try to convince an employer to allow you to use these languages.
 With pype, you can say you use Python.

 There is a good LISP library in Python called hy, although seems to have some perfomance issues.
 Pype will never be Lisp, ever.
 To paraphrase the Zefiro Anejo motto, "hasta el repl, es una obra de arte".
 Lisp is a work of art.
+Lisp is Mozart.
 Use it if you can.
 Or use pype.

 I think there are three main benefits to using pype over these .
 First, you have the richness of Python (pandas, numpy, scikit-learn, various Neural Network libraries) at your fingertips, without having to enclose them in microservices.
 Second, you can embed pype into any python code you want.
 Thirdly, I've found that the expressions for maps, reduces, filters, etc. are actually more concise than many LISP or Clojure macros.